Laparoscopic Sleeve Gastrectomy Surgery

 - Unlike the lap band, the amount of restriction is not adjustable.

-If you need a revision, it's another risky surgery.
+If you need a revision, it's another risky surgery but even if the

-- With any weight loss surgery, you may not maintain your weight
+- With any weight loss surgery, you may not lose much weight unless

 long term follow up is important.

-NOTE: Since this is a reasonably new procedure, many insurance
+NOTE: Since this is a reasonably new procedure, some insurance

 companies may not cover this surgery.
 Also, there is a lack of